Lapin0t/phd-manuscript/main/02_games.typ

 strategies piecewise.

 The monad structure on interaction trees takes place in the family category
-$base.Set^I$ and its laws hold both w.r.t. strong bisimilarity and weak bisimilarity.
+$base.Type^I$ and its laws hold both w.r.t. strong bisimilarity and weak bisimilarity.
 One way to view this is to say that I will define _two_ monads.
 However, in line with my choice of using intensional type theory, I will first define a _pre-monad_ structure, containing only the computationally relevant